||NCAA Men||UAA Women

-In his 14 years as the head coach, Shively has coached 73 Bears to 442 All-America finishes, including a record 53 in 2006.
+In his 19 years as the head coach, Shively has coached 96 Bears to 637 All-America finishes, including a record 53 in 2006.
 He has had at least one men's and one women's All-American in each of his 19 seasons at WashU.

-This past season, the Bears had one of their most outstanding years in school history under Shively's guidance.
-Washington U. had 18 individuals qualify for the 2014 NCAA Division III Swimming & Diving Championships.
-Freshman Michael Lagieski set the NCAA Division III record in the men's 100 breaststroke (54.10) on his way to becoming the fifth individual national champion in Washington University history.
-Overall, the Bears had 16 individuals combine to bring home 44 All-America honors as the WUSTL women placed sixth overall, the second-highest finish in program history, and the men finished 13th.
+WashU had 18 individuals qualify for the 2014 NCAA Division III Swimming & Diving Championships.
+Freshman Michael Lagieski set the NCAA Division III record in the men's 100 breaststroke (54.10) and national champion.
+Overall, the Bears had 16 individuals combine to bring home 44 All-America honors as the WashU women placed eighth overall, and the men finished 13th.

 The 2005-06 season stands as one of the finest during Shively's tenure, as he led the Red and Green to their top finishes in program history.
 The women placed fifth at NCAAs, while the men took sixth.
-Seniors Michael Slavik and Eric Triebe won the first (50 free) and second (200 free) individual national titles in WU swimming & diving history to lead the men.
+Seniors Michael Slavik and Eric Triebe won the first (50 free) and second (200 free) individual national titles in WashU swimming & diving history to lead the men.
 Senior Jenny Scott, a 25-time All-American, paced the women with seven All-America citations of her own.

-In 2009-10, the Washington U. men's swimming & diving team placed 10th at the NCAA Division III Championships, securing its second straight top-10 finish.
+In 2009-10, the WashU. men's swimming & diving team placed 10th at the NCAA Division III Championships, securing its second straight top-10 finish.
 Additionally, Beyer repeated as the 400 IM national champion, becoming the first student-athlete in program history to capture two individual national championships.
 He graduated as the NCAA Division III record holder in the 400 IM (3:45.51).

 Shively continued that trend in 2003-04.
 The women's squad again placed second at the conference meet, while the men took third.
 At the NCAA Championships, the men placed 10th and the women took 12th.
 The 2004-05 season marked another banner year.
 The women's team placed seventh at the NCAA Championships, while Washington U.'s men placed eighth.

-Shively came to Washington University from Kalamazoo College (Mich.), where he served as the assistant men's and women's swimming & diving coach from 1991-97.
+Shively came to WashU from Kalamazoo College (Mich.), where he served as the assistant men's and women's swimming & diving coach from 1991-97.
 At Kalamazoo, Shively helped coach the Hornets' men's team to four top-10 finishes at the NCAA Division III National Championships.
 He also helped produce 34 All-Americans and 12 Academic All-Americans.

 Shively was also a head counselor with several nationally prominent swimming camps that have produced numerous Olympians.
-He has worked at the 1998 Stanford University and the 1999-2012 University of Michigan swimming camps.
+He has worked at the (1998) Stanford University and the (1999-2012) University of Michigan swimming camps.